-- Teachers and Scout leaders
+Scout leaders and

 - Recology Yuba Sutter

-provides dumpsters for disposal
+provided dumpsters for disposal

 - The Fish and Game Commission

-- SaveMart provides food and
+- SaveMart provided

 - The City of Marysville

-Police and Yuba County Sheriff’s Department provides
+Police and Yuba County Sheriff’s Department provided

-officers to patrol the area before and during the event
+officers to patrol the area

 - Yuba County Public Works

-department provides a backhoe, trucks, personnel,
+department provided a backhoe,

 - Yuba County Environmental

-Health provides staffing for management, coordination
+Health provided staffing for management, coordination

 It really takes a group